mengbinhao/jack-note/docs/english/NPR.md

   - inequality n | equality n

   > what should we be looking for in terms of this coming to an end?
-  > a sence of hi's out of touch
+  > a sense of his out of touch
   > this is definitely about much more than that
   > Is that all there is to this, xxx
   > the first impression going around town this morning was that xxx